stas-malavin/sleepingbeauty/README.md

 # sleepingbeauty
-A companion data repository to the paper "A Living Bdelloid Rotifer Recovered from 20,000 Year Old Arctic Permafrost"
+A companion data repository for the paper "A Living Bdelloid Rotifer Recovered from 20,000 Year Old Arctic Permafrost"

 **Authors**